kanchihari/interior-design/README.md

 The header nav-bar contains of the heading(InteriorDesign) and navigation links of Home,About-Us,Catalog,Signup and contact links. which helps the user to navigate through the webpage.
-The header is fully responsive for all screens sizes which gives a nice feel all kinds for users.
+The header is fully responsive for all screens sizes which gives a nice experience to all kinds for users.

 ![header-image](./assets/images/header-content.png)

 ### Home page

-The Home page contains of a video which runs in the background showing a interior desing of bedroom which plays on click and contains of the h1 header(Interiordesign) with a paragraph which explains the main moto of the web page.
+The Home page contains of a video which runs in the background showing a interior desing of sleepingroom which plays on click and contains of the h1 header(Interiordesign) with a paragraph which explains the main moto of the web page.

 ![Home-page](./assets/images/home-page.png)